HazyResearch/EmptyHeaded/README.md

 -`EMPTYHEADED_HOME/runtime` must be in the python search path

-The easiest way to meet all these dependencies is to run `setup.sh` provided in the root of this repository.
+The easiest way to meet all these dependencies is to run `source setup.sh` provided in the root of this repository.
 Note: This script will set add paths to your `LD_LIBRARY_PATH` and `PYTHON_PATH`.

 Running Queries
 -----------------